-5.6 Banks have different business and risk profiles.
+5.6 Banks have different business mixes and risk profiles.
 Hence the most intractable problem banks face in assessing operational risk capital is due to this diversity.
 The best way to get around this intractable problem in computation is by specifying a range of operational risk multipliers for specified distinct business lines.
+The following benefits are expected to accrue by specifying business lines:

-By specifying business lines, banks will be able to crystallise the assessment processes to the underlying operational risk and the regulatory framework.
-Thus, by specifying business lines, the line managers will be aware of operational risk in their line of business.
-Further, confusion and territorial overlap which may be linked to subsets of the overall risk profile of a bank can be avoided.
+- banks will be able to crystallise the assessment processes to the underlying operational risk and the regulatory framework; - the line managers will be aware of operational risk in their line of business; - confusion and territorial overlap which may be linked to subsets of the overall risk profile of a bank can be avoided.

-- 5.7 For the purpose of operational risk management, the activities of a bank may be divided into eight business lines identified in the New Capital Adequacy Framework.
-Banks are required to align their business activities as per these eight business lines.
-The various products launched by the banks are to be mapped to the relevant business line.
-Bank must develop specific policies for mapping a product or an activity to a business line and have the same documented to indicate the criteria.
+5.7 For the purpose of operational risk management, the activities of a bank may be mapped into eight business lines identified in the New Capital Adequacy Framework.
+The various products launched by the banks are also to be mapped to the relevant business line.
+Banks must develop specific policies for mapping a product or an activity to a business line and have the same documented to indicate the criteria.
 The following are the eight recommended business lines.
-Mapping of these business lines are furnished in Annex 2. - 1.
-Corporate finance - 2.
-Trading and sales - 3.
-Retail banking - 4.
-Commercial banking - 5.
-Payment and settlement - 6.
-Agency services - 7.
-Asset management - 8.
-Retail brokerage - 5.8 The following are the principles to be followed for business line mapping: - (i) All activities must be mapped into the eight level 1 business lines in a mutually exclusive and jointly exhaustive manner. - (ii) Any banking or non banking activity which cannot be readily mapped into the business line framework, but which represents an ancillary function to an activity included in the framework, must be allocated to the business line it supports.
-If more than one business line is supported through the ancillary activity, an objective mapping criteria must be used. - (iii) The mapping of activities into business lines for operational risk management must be consistent with the definitions of business lines used for management of other risk categories, i.e. credit and market risk.
-Any deviations from this principle must be clearly motivated and documented. - (iv) The mapping process used must be clearly documented.
+Details and methodologies for mapping of these business lines are furnished in Annex 2.

+- 1. Corporate finance

+- 2. Trading and sales

+- 3. Retail banking

+- 4. Commercial banking

+- 5. Payment and settlement

+- 6. Agency services

+- 7. Asset management

+- 8. Retail brokerage

+- 5.8 The following are the principles to be followed for business line mapping:

+- (i) All activities must be mapped into the eight level 1 business lines in a mutually exclusive and jointly exhaustive manner.

+- (ii) Any banking or non banking activity which cannot be readily mapped into the business line framework, but which represents an ancillary function to an activity included in the framework, must be allocated to the business line it supports.
+If more than one business line is supported through the ancillary activity, an objective mapping criteria must be used.

+- (iii) The mapping of activities into business lines for operational risk management must be consistent with the definitions of business lines used for management of other risk categories, i.e. credit and market risk.
+Any deviations from this principle must be clearly motivated and documented.

+- (iv) The mapping process used must be clearly documented.
 In particular, written business line definitions must be clear and detailed enough to allow third parties to replicate the business line mapping.
-Documentation must, among other things, clearly motivate any exceptions or overrides and be kept on record. - (v) Processes must be in place to define the mapping of any new activities or products. - (vi) Senior management is responsible for the mapping policy (which is subject to the approval by the Board of Directors).
+Documentation must, among other things, clearly motivate any exceptions or overrides and be kept on record.

+- (v) Processes must be in place to define the mapping of any new activities or products.

+- (vi) Senior management is responsible for the mapping policy (which is subject to approval by the Board of Directors).